You need a permit for particular activities, including filming, furniture in a public place, and skip bins.

 All skip bin permits expire on 30 September each year.

-Download and completed the Skip Bin Permit application form.
+To apply for a skip bin permit, download and completed the Skip Bin Permit application form (DOC).

-You are also required to submit the Skip Bin Placement Advice prior to each skip bin placement.
+You are also required to submit the Skip Bin Placement Advice from (DOC) prior to each skip bin placement.

-Forward the completed application form along with your public liability to us:
+You can send your completed application form along with your public liability to us by

 A release fee of $1,082.10 per skip applies for impounded skip bins.